-- 5.1 Since April 2011, hostels owned by the council, Chara Centre, Maxwell Drive, Portman Street and Rodney Street have not been affected by the subsidy controls which were introduced.
-Hostels which are leased, Elder Street and James Mclean, have been affected in that there has been a cap on the amount of housing benefit subsidy we can recover of £88.27 per room per week. - 5.2 It is proposed that the pooled rent charge set in 2022/23 for Chara Centre, Portman Street, Rodney Street, Maxwell Drive, Elder Street and James Mclean hostels be set at £364.64 per week, an increase of 2.5% on the 2021/22 charge of £355.68. - 5.3 Rents are set on a cost recovery basis, and service users who are entitled to full housing benefit will receive housing benefit at the level of the rent charge applied.
+- 5.1 Since April 2011, hostels owned by Glasgow City Council, Chara Centre, Maxwell Drive, Portman Street and Rodney Street have not been affected by the subsidy controls which were introduced.
+Hostels which are leased, Elder Street and James Mclean, have been affected in that there has been a cap on the amount of housing benefit subsidy we can recover of £88.27 per room per week. - 5.2 It is proposed that the pooled rent charge set in 2023/24 for Chara Centre, Portman Street, Rodney Street, Maxwell Drive, Elder Street and James Mclean hostels be set at £382.86 per week, an increase of 5% on the 2022/23 charge of £364.63. - Rents are set on a cost recovery basis, and service users who are entitled to full housing benefit will receive housing benefit at the level of the rent charge applied.
 The charge is recommended on the same basis set out at paragraph 4.2 of this report.